 I will come back and update this post and let you know how recovery is going.

 Pictures of laparoscopic salpingectomy after surgery

 Here are some pictures of my stomach now with the steristrips.
 You’ll see there are 4 incisions.
 Normally, with laparoscopic salpingectomy, there are 3 incisions – 2 for fallopian tube removal and one for the camera.
-Since I had intestinal issues, another incision was made to check my bowels/ small intestine.
+Since I had intestinal issues, the surgeon made another incision to check my bowels/ small intestine.

 4 days after My Laparoscopic Prophylactic Salpingectomy Fallopian Tube Removal to Reduce Ovarian Cancer Risk

 8 days after surgery – laparoscopic salpingectomy